 How to handle Creatures

-This part one – if not the – most important ascpects of Gigantic: summoning creatures.
+This part is one – if not the – most important ascpects of Gigantic: summoning creatures.
 Every map in this game will provide spots where you can summon 1 out of 3 creatures as defined in your loadout before joining a match.
-Given that your teammates picked other creatures you can add quite a variety of tactical benefits on the battlefield, but also screw up badly: heals, walls, enemy detection, siege, point occupation – each creature as strenghts and weakness.
+Given that your teammates picked other creatures you can add quite a variety of tactical benefits on the battlefield, but also screw up badly: heals, walls, enemy detection, siege, point occupation – each creature has innate strenghts and weaknesses.
 Upgrading them means to sacrifice focus energy otherwise usable in teamfights, so deciding which hero better does this sacrifice might depend on the situation or enemy team setup.

 A common misconception that newer players have is to summon creatures whenever possible.
 While this might give you the benefit of automatic energy collection on a given point, it also means that you expose more area to the enemy, giving them a potential energy boost for attacking a weaker baby creature or one that is currently being summoned (called “gestation”) .
 Before summoning a creature, ask yourself a few questions:

 - Will the creature be at the frontline?
 Maybe even on a neutral point?
 Then bloomers (healing trees) might be a good first thought, but only when you are ahead on points and can risk losing it.
 Whenever you capture points at the frontline, picking a defensive creature (cyclops) or one capable of defending itself better (Cerberus) is a better option.
 It also adds the benefits of revealing the enemy further into their territory, pressuring them to evade to other areas instead.